Audition Preparation

 For the Auditions:

-Undergraduates bring SIX HARD COPIES of your Audition Form, Headshot, and Resume
+Undergraduates bring FIVE HARD COPIES of your Audition Form, Headshot, and Resume

-Graduate Students bring FIVE HARD COPIES of your Audition Form, Headshot, and Resume
+Graduate Students bring FOUR HARD COPIES of your Audition Form, Headshot, and Resume

 You will NOT be able to audition without complete paperwork.